 A few weeks ago, I spent a beer filled weekend in the Bluegrass country with some wonderful friends.
-Picking up where I left off last week with part 2 of my Lexington beercation.
+With seven breweries and several craft beer bars, Lexington is a great beer drinking town.
+So let’s pick up where I left off last week with part 2 of my Lexington beercation.

 Lexington Beercation Day 2

 We tried to wake up early.
 It didn’t happen.
 When I do weekend trips I try and pack as much as possible into two days but sometimes on the weekend you gotta go with the flow and ignore your 8am alarm.
-Celia and I finally got ourselves together, packed for our girl's night in the city at 21c Lexington (more on this fabulous hotel next week), and hit the road!
+My friend Celia lived just outside of Lexington so we finally dragged ourselves out of bed and packed up for our girls night at the 21c Lexington and headed into town.

 Celia and Toby lived in Germany for several years so when I hang with them to drink beer, I have to get prepared with a big breakfast.
-We popped into the Lexington Diner for some brunch while we waited for Josh.
-It’s right next to the market, casual, and really fast.
-I had a giant bowl of veggie hash, Toby a monster burger (with a side of broccoli for balance), and Celia had biscuits and gravy.
+We popped into the Lexington Diner for some brunch while we waited for Josh to finish with work.
+It’s right next door to the market, casual, and really fast.
+They’re famous for their burgers and locally sourcing just about everything on their menu.
+The menu is full of made-from-scratch comfort food.
+I ordered a giant bowl of veggie hash, Toby a monster burger (with a side of broccoli for balance), and Celia had biscuits and gravy.
 Nothing fancy, but hearty and delicious.

 After brunch we dropped our bags with the front desk at 21c and decided to do a little exploring in the downtown area and stumbled upon the Gratz Park Historic District.
 I came to Lexington for the beer, but thankfully my friends happily indulge my inner architecture nerd.
 Home to stately nineteenth century homes, Gratz Park Historic District is a quiet neighborhood hiding in plain sight in downtown Lexington.
+It comprises Gratz Park and many 19th Century townhouses built for Lexington’s wealthy, and part of Transylvania Seminary.
 It's great place for a stroll, especially with fall colors in bloom.

 The Beer Trappe